FabCityHamburg/kibot-with-extras/README.md

 Once you have these, simply run `pytest` in this repo to run the tests.

-# Example
+# Local Usage Example

-The `oseg` fork of the [for-science](https://github.com/hoijui/for-science-keyboard/tree/oseg) split keyboard shows what this enables.
+The `oseg` fork of the [for-science](https://github.com/hoijui/for-science-keyboard/tree/oseg) split keyboard shows an example of how this can be used:

+With a few options, the docker image can be used on a folder in your filesystem.
+The important things are the volume maps to keep the user IDs intact.

 ```bash